 The real outrage in this situation is that nobody is doing anything to prevent this from happening to more and more employees.
 According to the News & Observer, as many as 32,000 of the state’s estimated 172,000 businesses have not purchased workers’ compensation insurance nor have they certified with the state that they have enough assets to self-insure.
 The state has the power to warn or punish companies with fines if they do not have inadequate workers’ compensation coverage or none at all, and offenders also can face jail for the felony of failing to carry workers’ compensation.
 However, it does not appear that anyone is being punished at this time for these transparent policies.

 The News & Observer went further to report that officials at the Industrial Commission have seen the ghost policies for years, but they have not asked the legislature to address the practice.
 And when they see insurance agents sell ghost policies in improper circumstances, they rarely, if ever, report the problems to the Department of Insurance, which regulates agent conduct.
 When faced with such cases, the commission usually waives penalties if the business is able to settle with the injured worker.

 The failure to address this problem by multiple state agencies has enabled business owners who break the law to flourish, while those following the law say they are increasingly shut out of work because of the high costs of doing business legally.
-So who really benefits from a policy that leaves workers unprotected, hurts other doing business legally and takes tax money away from our state?
+So who really benefits from a policy that leaves workers unprotected, hurts others doing business legally and takes tax money away from our state?
 It seems the only group that benefits from these ghost policies are insurance companies.
-They receive payments from business owners for policies that will never have to pay out.
+They receive payments from business owners for policies that will never have to payout.